Azure VM with Azure DatabaseAzure VM with Azure Database

 Kestra is now running and the Kestra server exposes traffic on the 8080 port.
 To connect through your web browser, update the inbound traffic rules in the Azure security group.

-1. Go to the Virtual Machines console, and select the recently created virtual machine.
+1. Go to the Virtual Machines console and select the recently created virtual machine.

 4. In the Add inbound security rule page, put Destination port ranges as 8080.
 You can keep the default values for the remaining properties.
-Finally, click on Add at the bottom of the page.
+Finally, click Add at the bottom of the page.

 vm choose_networking